 The first section of this course will introduce basic concepts of the strategic management of human assets (resources) as a source of competitive advantage for firms.
 We will address how human resource practices link to each other to form a system that is logically consistent and mutually reinforcing ("internal fit") and how they link to broader corporate strategies ("external fit").
 The second section of the course will explore three major models that guide the selection of HR practices: the "commitment model," the "talent / performance" model, and the "knowledge / collaboration model."
-In the third section, we will address a variety of perspectives and issues, including the formation and management of cross-functional, cross-national teams; the upgrading of a firm's existing human capital in order to boost capabilities and compete in new areas; how social contracts between organizations and employees are changing; and current developments in how compensation, benefits, and performance appraisals are used (and misused) as part of a firm's HR system.
-The fourth section examines themes of culture, change, and leadership in connection with the changing nature of work and employment relationships.
+In the third section, we will address a fundamental question about strategy vis-à-vis human assets, namely when to seek people with necessary skills and capabilities externally (via external hires and/or hiring individuals on contract rather than as employees) vs. when to upgrade internal skills of existing employees in order to boost capabilities and compete in new areas; The fourth section examines themes of culture, change, and leadership in connection with the changing nature of work and employment relationships.